 It was late, so we went back the same way passing the now illuminated Kitanokuruwa North Gate.

 Hirosaki to Aomori

-After a wonderful evening in Hirosaki, we walked back to the station to catch the train to Aomori Station.
+After a wonderful evening at the Hirosaki Castle grounds, we walked back to the station to catch the train to Aomori Station.

 Thanks for reading.
 Please leave me a comment if you liked the post or follow my story as I visit the lovely lady of Tazawa lake.